scale-it/algo-builder-templates/htlc/README.md

 # HTLC dApp Template

-## Hash-Time-Lock-Contract Example in Typescript using PyTeal
+## Hash-Time-Lock-Contract Example using PyTeal

 There exists a descriptive example explaining how HTLC contracts work with Algo-Builder.
 It can be found [here](https://github.com/scale-it/algo-builder/tree/master/examples/htlc-pyteal-ts).